Read Mapping Near Non-Volatile Memory: Abstract

 \section{Abstract}

-DNA sequencing is the physical or biochemical process of identifying the location of the four bases (Adenine, Guanine, Cytosine, Thymine) in a DNA strand.
-As semiconductor technology revolutionized computing, DNA sequencing technology (termed Next Generation Sequencing, NGS) revolutionized genomic research.
-Modern NGS platforms can sequence hundreds of millions of short DNA fragments in parallel.
-The output short DNA fragments from NGS platforms are termed reads.
-Mapping each output read to a reference genome of the same species (i.e., read mapping) is a common critical first step in a rich and diverse set of emerging bioinformatics applications.
-The importance of read mapping motivated various sequence alignment and mapping algorithms, which start to fall short of tackling the growing scale of the problem.
-Mapping represents a search-heavy memory-intensive operation and barely requires complex floating point arithmetic, therefore, can greatly benefit from in- or near-memory processing, where non-volatile memory can accommodate the large memory footprint in an area and energy efficient manner.
-This paper introduces a scalable, energy-efficient high-throughput near (non-volatile) memory read mapping accelerator: \arch.
-Instead of optimizing an algorithm developed for general-purpose computers or GPUs, \arch\ rethinks the algorithm and accelerator design together from the ground up.
-Thereby \arch\ can improve the throughput of read mapping by 4.0$\times$ while reducing the energy consumption by 26.2$\times$ when compared to a highly-optimized algorithm for modern GPUs.
+DNA sequencing is the physical/biochemical process of identifying the location of the four bases (Adenine, Guanine, Cytosine, Thymine) in a DNA strand.
+As semiconductor technology revolutionized computing, modern DNA sequencing technology (termed Next Generation Sequencing, NGS) revolutionized genomic research.
+As a result, modern NGS platforms can sequence hundreds of millions of short DNA fragments in parallel.
+The sequenced DNA fragments, representing the output of NGS platforms, are termed {\em read}s.
+Besides genomic variations, NGS imperfections induce noise in {\em reads}.
+Mapping each {\em read} to (the most similar portion of) a reference genome of the same species, i.e., {\em read mapping}, is a common critical first step in a diverse set of emerging bioinformatics applications.
+Mapping represents a search-heavy memory-intensive similarity matching problem, therefore, can greatly benefit from near-memory processing.
+Intuition suggests using fast associative search enabled by Ternary Content Addressable Memory (TCAM) by construction.
+However, the excessive energy consumption and lack of support for similarity matching (under NGS and genomic variation induced noise) renders direct application of TCAM infeasible, irrespective of volatility, where only {\em non-volatile} TCAM can accommodate the large memory footprint in an area-efficient way.
+This paper introduces \arch, a scalable, energy-efficient and high-throughput solution.
+Instead of optimizing an algorithm developed for general-purpose computers or GPUs, \arch\ rethinks the algorithm and non-volatile TCAM-based accelerator design together from the ground up.
+Thereby \arch\ can improve the throughput by up to {113.5$\times$} ({3.6$\times$}); the energy consumption, by up to {210.9$\times$} ({1.36$\times$}), when compared to a GPU (accelerator) baseline, which represents one of the highest-throughput implementations known.